MiloCoombs2002/Final-Year-Project/README.md

 3. Compare and analyze the results using the provided plotting tools.

 ## Code
-See 1D_well.py for code using Harriman orbitals to rpedict energy in a 1D well
+See 1D_well.py for code using Harriman orbitals to predict energy in a 1D well